 SA

-In South Australia, since 1 April 2014, new swimming and spa pools must be inspected by council within 2 months of the completion of the permanent, approved child-safety barriers.
+In South Australia, since 1 April 2014, new swimming and spa pools must be inspected by Council within 2 months of the completion of the permanent, approved child-safety barriers.
+SA homeowners, discover the full safety checklist here to ensure you comply with all of your State’s regulations.

 WA

-The Rules for Pools and Spas document states that the strongest pool compliance breaches that contribute to accidental pool drownings includes:
+The Rules for Pools and Spas document states that the strongest pool compliance breaches that contribute to accidental pool drownings include:

 – Absence of a barrier between the residence and swimming or spa pool